Notifications Based on the Result of a Formula

 Create a notification

-- Select the formula you want the notification to look at.
+- Select the formula based on which you want the notification to trigger.

 Tip: To avoid that the notification triggers each time the registration and thus the formula output is updated, we recommend adding at least one filter.
 Read the section below on how to add notification filters.